Encila/wild_flowers_project/README.md

 - **Infrared (IR) Database**: Collection of infrared images used for training and testing.
 - **Visible Light Database**: Collection of visible light images used for training and testing.

-## Documentation

-Check the `📜 - Documentation` folder for detailed information on each project, including setup instructions, usage guides, and technical specifications.

 ## 🚀 Installation

 To install the projects, simply clone the repository to your local machine: